Koni Coilovers

 Rear 8610-1437 8611-1259

 Coilovers typically require shorter front end links, and these are no exception.
-Made with nylon race rod ends and aluminum hex center sections, Wilhelm Raceworks end links are fully adjustable to eliminate sway bar preload and easily rebuildable should the rod ends wear out.
+Made with three piece FK rod ends and aluminum hex center sections, Wilhelm Raceworks end links are fully adjustable to eliminate sway bar preload and easily rebuildable should the rod ends wear out.

 All Wilhelm Raceworks coilovers include a front upper spring perch with an integrated, sealed, angular contact roller bearing.
 This allows the steering action to be handled by a bearing intended for that rotary motion, just like the stock Toyota upper mounts.
 Steering feel is significantly improved, and maintenance is reduced compared to using "Torrington" thrust roller bearings under the springs.